 Last of all, relax!
-Have fun, and let yourself mess up a little.
+All you need to remember is: use the right needle, the right thread, and the right stitch (narrow zigzag).
+Then have fun, and let yourself mess up a little.
 Just like anything else, your skills sewing stretchy fabrics will get better with practice.

 And guess what, my free leggings pattern for girls is perfect for beginners.
 Check it out!